rotzbouf/pi-hole-dns-lists/README.md

 <h1>piholeBL.txt</h1>
 https://raw.githubusercontent.com/rotzbouf/pi-hole-dns-lists/master/piholeBL.txt </br>
 The file piholeBL.txt contains all the above domains grouped in one file. </br>
-I did not experienced any problems on my daily use with the above list.<p>
+I did not experienced any problems on my daily use with the above list.<p><p>
 The below lists can be added additionally. <p>

 List of additional Blocked Domains: